 Taking the time to read this Setup Guide and review the plugin Essential Settings page will help your click-through rates and rankings in Google search results.

-If you use BuddyPress, WooCommerce, or WP eCommerce, don't forget to review the Documentation and Resources section below for additional integration notes. ;-)
+If you use the WooCommerce plugin, don't miss the Documentation and Resources section bellow for additional WooCommerce integration notes.

 Business Social Accounts (Optional)

-If you haven't already done so, create a Facebook Page and Twitter account for your website / business.
-You can enter all your website / business social account information on the WordPress SSO > Social Pages settings page.
-The social account URLs are used by WPSSO Core for Open Graph, Schema, and other meta tag values - including the Organization social profiles in Schema JSON-LD markup (which may appear in Google Search results to highlight your website / business social pages).
+If you haven't already done so, create a Facebook Page and Twitter account for your business / website.
+You can enter all your business / website social account information in the SSO > Social Pages settings page.
+The social account URLs are used by WPSSO Core for Open Graph and Schema meta tag values, along with Schema Organization markup in JSON-LD format (which may appear in Google Search results to highlight your business / website social pages).